 Any required knowledge: What the users need to know to complete the task?

 Any artefacts: What tools or information do the users utilise during the course of the task?

-For example, we worked with Mitsubishi Motors to optimise the current website and for it to more brand focused, product lead, less revenue focused and incentive lead.
+For example, I worked with Mitsubishi Motors to optimise the current website and for it to more brand-focused, product lead, less revenue-focused and incentive lead.